 Saskatchewan Polytechnic's Orientation to Nursing in Canada for Internationally Educated Nurses (ONCIEN) program is an online applied certificate program.
 It is designed to provide the knowledge and skills you need to work as a nurse in Canada.
 You will study:

 Saskatchewan Polytechnic's Orientation to Nursing in Canada program is highly regarded across Canada.
 Because it is offered online (with access to tutor support via telephone, fax and/or email) you can work from your own home, on your own time and at your own pace.
-You have three years to complete all courses.
+You have two years to complete all courses.

 The program is designed to give you hands-on practice with nursing skills, documentation and equipment.
 You’ll take part in simulation labs and supervised clinical practice education, and you’ll have your clinical skills assessed in comparison to techniques and equipment used in Canada.
 You’ll also prepare to write the Canadian Registered Nurse Exam (CRNE).